Chameebling-zz/FinalSurvivability3/README.md

 constant "REL_PATH_TO_FILES" with the file path to get to the "maps", "fonts" and "images" files.
 You can see where those files are placed based on the classes when you download this repository.

 The file path in the constant should end with a "/", not a backslash.
-The "REL_PATH_TO_FILES" string segment gets prepended into all file path strings.
+The "REL_PATH_TO_FILES" string gets prepended into all file path strings.
 Make sure you have that forward slash!